JagadeeshwaranM/Data_Engineering_Simplified/01 - Data Engineering Basics/Bigdata - Hadoop/02 - Introduction to Hadoop.md

 **Hadoop Ecosystem:**

       Hive        - Datawarehouse tool for data analysis.
                     Don't know Java and know SQL.
 Write code in SQL and this gets converted into MR internally and submitted into cluster.
-It uses Hive Query Language(HQL).
       Sqoop       - CLI that transfers data between relation databases(oracle) and Hadoop Pig         - Scripting language for data manipulation(clean the data) and convert unstructured data into structured.
       Hbase       - No SQL DB runs on top of HDFS.